Non-Hermitian curved space via inverted wave equation: Examples

 \emph{Quadratic phase}: one may alter the phase from linear $k_0x$ to quadratic $k_0^2x^2$, i.e. using $S_2=k_0^2x^2$ to design a material shown in Fig.~\ref{figs_fig2}(d).
 The wave field in Fig.~\ref{figs_fig2}(e) then confirms such a phase conversion from linear to quadratic.
 And the surface picture in Fig. \ref{figs_fig2}(f) reveals that at the conversion region, a sink first and a source later are collaborated to achieve \emph{just} the quadratic phase as designed.

-\emph{2D phase conversion-from plan wave to cylindrical wave}: we now convert the phase further in 2D, by designing to transform the planar phase into cylindrical as if through a lens~\cite{LuB2014Far-Zone, Isakov2016Directive}.
+\emph{2D phase conversion-from planar to cylindrical}: we now convert the phase further in 2D, by designing to transform the planar phase into cylindrical as if through a lens~\cite{LuB2014Far-Zone, Isakov2016Directive}.
 The resultant phase $S(x,y)$ from \eqref{eq:Sx} is continuously varied to the exit phase $S_2$:

 as if emitted from the virtual source $(-b, 0)$.